 Mamaroneck Prostitution Attorney

-If you have been arrested for prostitution in New York, you are facing harsh penalties.
-Not only will you face long prison sentences and expensive fines, your reputation will suffer substantial damage if you are required to register as a sex offender.
+If you have been arrested for prostitution or in New York, or patronizing a prostitute in New York, you are facing harsh penalties.
+Not only will you face the potential of a prison sentence and expensive fines, your reputation can suffer substantial damage and you can be left with these highly embarrassing charges on your criminal record.

-At Tilem & Associates, we are ready to discuss your case and help you get started on an effective and personalized defense.
+At Tilem & Associates, our experienced criminal defense lawyers are ready to discuss your case and help you get started on an effective and personalized defense.
 With more than 25 years of experience, our Mamaroneck criminal defense lawyer can help you navigate through the complexities of the legal system and obtain the most favorable outcome possible.
-Do not hesitate to have a committed and reliable legal team on your side.Prostitution Penalties
+Do not hesitate hire a committed and reliable legal team and put their knowledge and experience on your side.Prostitution Penalties

 You can be charged with prostitution in New York if you engage in, agree to engage in, or offer to engage in sexual acts with another individual in exchange for money.
 Prostitution is considered a class B misdemeanor, punishable by a maximum jail sentence of three months and a fine of up to $500.
 However, if prostitution occurred in a school zone, it is a class A misdemeanor.
 A class A misdemeanor is punishable by a maximum jail sentence of one year and a fine of up to $1,000.